All the configuration properties described below are defined in the POST /v2/live endpoint.

 Custom vocabulary

-To enhance the precision of transcription, especially for words or phrases that recur often in your audio stream, you can utilize the custom_vocabulary feature in the configuration.
+To enhance the precision of words you know will recur often in your transcription, use the custom_vocabulary feature.

-• each element should not contain more than 5 words
+• Each element can’t contain more than 5 words

 {